Skip to Main Content

 4. Debt management plan

 If you need assistance creating a plan to eliminate your debt, consider contacting a government-approved credit counseling agency.
-These agencies help you create a plan to pay off your debt in three to five years in exchange for a monthly fee.
+These agencies help you create a debt management plan to pay off your debt in three to five years in exchange for a monthly fee.

 A major pro is that a credit counseling agency might be able to negotiate a lower rate and monthly payments with your credit card issuers.
 And unlike debt settlement, a debt management plan doesn’t harm your credit.